 You'll also want to make sure you have powdered sugar to sprinkle over top the cooked crepes as well as any other toppings you desire.
-Think fresh fruit, syrup, Nutella, etc. etc.
+Think fresh berries, strawberries, bananas, maple syrup, Nutella, etc.

-To make the best crepe, use JUST enough batter that will cover the bottom of the entire skillet in a thin layer.
-It will take some practice, but as you pour the batter in you will use your other hand to tilt the pan in circles until the batter coats it.
-You'll get the hang of it, trust me!
+- To make the best crepes, use JUST enough batter that will cover the bottom of the entire skillet in a thin layer.
+It will take some practice, but as you pour the batter, use your other hand to tilt the pan in circles until the batter coats it.
+You'll get the hang of the swirl, trust me!

 What size pan should you use?
 Anywhere from an 8-inch to a 12-inch.
-My favorite is my 11-inch crepe pan, but like I stated above, you can use any nonstick skillet.
+Some people use specifically a crepe pan, but you can use any nonstick skillet like I do.
 There are also tools out there to help you spread the batter, but I've never used one and don't find it necessary.